 The conditions of participation vary depending on the group – detailed information is provided by the instructor.

-For information on the field walking survey contact the Coordinator of field training – Dr. Marcin Matera
+For information on the field walking survey contact either the Instructor or the Head of Archaeology (Studies in English).

 Excavations training is an essential part of the Archaeology study programme.
 Participation is obligatory.